niamh-d/t3-gallery/README.md

 ## What

-Next T3 Gallery is a simple image gallery built with Next.js, TypeScript and Vercel Postgres.
+Next T3 Gallery – a [create-T3-app](https://create.t3.gg/) – is a simple image gallery built with Next.js, TypeScript and Vercel Postgres.

 Users can upload images, and then view them in a gallery.
 Users can then turn on and off the visibility of their images per individual image, also making private again images that were previously public.